orbitalquark/textadept/doc/02_Installation.md

 #### Environment Variables

-By default, GUI apps like Textadept do not utilize environment variables like "$PATH" from your shell profile.
+By default, Mac OSX GUI apps like Textadept do not utilize environment variables like "$PATH" from your shell profile.
 Therefore, any [modules][] that use programs contained in "$PATH" (e.g. the progams in */usr/local/bin/*) for run and compile commands will not be found.
 The solution is to follow [these instructions][] to export whichever environment variables you need.
 At the very least, set "PATH" to be "$PATH".
 You will have to logout and log back in for the changes to take effect.

 [modules]: 07_Modules.html
 [these instructions]: http://developer.apple.com/library/mac/#qa/qa1067/_index.html